tboby/onnx-asr-addon/onnx-asr/DOCS.md

 ONNX ASR model that will be used for English transcription.
 Choose `custom` to use the model name in `custom_model`, which may be a HuggingFace model ID like "Systran/faster-distil-whisper-small.en".

-The default model is `auto`, which selects `nemo-parakeet-tdt-0.6b-v2` for English-only configurations, or `whisper-base` for multi-language configurations.
+The default model is `auto`, which selects `nemo-parakeet-tdt-0.6b-v2` for English-only configurations, or `nemo-parakeet-tdt-0.6b-v3` for multi-language configurations.

 Available models, english only: